layervault/divergence/README.md

 # Divergence

-Divergence is a Rack application that acts as a HTTP proxy between you and your web application.
-It maps subdomains to git branches for switching live codebases on the fly.
-Divergence is primarily designed for application testing purposes.
+Map subdomains to git branches for switching live codebases on the fly.
+It's a Rack application that acts as a HTTP proxy between you and your web application for rapid testing.

 ## Installation